Macro Currency Strength Meter

 How to identify a bad currency strength meter

 In this day and age there are many problems with how currency strength meters are calculated.
 Many of the formula's are very sub-standard and only consider technical price features.
 If a currency strength meter doesn't have fundamental variables in its formula, the accuracy of its forecasting capability becomes neglible.
 Generally, forex traders should look for these red flags in currency strength indicators:

 Has poor coding/ development

 Now, if you notice that a currency strength meter is using only backward-looking technical features, this is a major red flag.
 Instead, the best way to measure currency strength is with macro fundamentals.
 If an economy is growing, and there is more money in circulation (through printing) then overall the value of that currency will fall in the future - simple economic rules that pay off huge if you understand them.
 The Logikfx currency strength meter does all of that for you.

-Advantages of using Logikfx's forex currency strength meter
+Advantages of using Logikfx's macro currency strength meter

 Logikfx's macro currency strength meter comes with a vast variety of advantages for traders, including it's basis of leading fundamentals, exceptional time-saving, and the ability to use it quickly and effectively.

 Professional traders are well known for using macro trading to decide on positions in their portfolio (that's in both forex and stock trading).
 They use formulated macro currency strength meters like these as a quick guide to which currencies, and stocks, are going to appreciate or depreciate in value.
 They are excellent for determining long-term drivers of future price.